jakubboucek/php-composer-consistency/README.md

 ## About
 For small teams can be difficult to cooperate and keep `/vendor` directory synchronized with requirements in `composer.json`.
-Your colleagues can be a junior or can be not accustomed to right use the Composer and often forgot to call `composer install` before running the App.
+Your colleagues can be a junior or can be not accustomed to right use the Composer and often forgot to call `composer install` before running the App after update code from remote.

 You can force refresh Composer via git-hooks, but it requires careful preparation on each developer station.
-In other way you can push all `/vendor` into your repo, but it's very very dirty way.
+In other way you can push whole `/vendor` into your repo, but it's very very dirty way.
 Don't do it!

 Or… just add this package to you project.
 It checks if you `/vendor` is consistent with project and can notify you and your colleagues to forgotten refresh it.

 ## Usage
-Add this package to project as dev-dependency:
+Add this package to project **as dev-dependency**:
 ```shell
 composer require --dev jakubboucek/composer-consistency
 ```